Lost Joy

 -Pochlas?
 Kahitari vicharat hotas tu.

 -Kaal Aishu ani mazyat kahi zala ka?
 Ti mala saarkha phone kartye.
-Kaamachach
+Kaamachach phone asel na?

 -Mhanje tula kharach kahi aathvat nahiye?
 Fuck.
 Arre kal tu tichya…